I remember in high school when all the cool kids’ parents had Keurigs in their homes.

 - The brewer will start by itself.
 If not, turn it on and start brewing your coffee.

-Another possible cause of Keurig lights blinking is the charcoal filter needing replacement.
+Another possible cause of Keurig lights flashing is the charcoal filter needing replacement.
 If that’s the case, go ahead and replace the charcoal filter.

 7. Keurig Dispenses Too Much or Too Little Coffee